PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 # LibreCalc-Python-Macros-like-VBA

-## ⚡Daily Update Notice⚡
+## ⚡Frequent Update Notice⚡
-## This repository MIGHT GET UPDATED DAILY.
+## This repository MIGHT GET UPDATED FREQUENTLY.
 Be sure to pull up the latest Automation Features frequently to stay update

 ## Libreoffice Free & Opensource Office Suite - https://www.libreoffice.org/download/download-libreoffice/.
 Download the Latest version, as old version may not have the extensions support